Chad Cordero

 Chad Patrick Cordero (born March 18, 1982) is an American former professional baseball pitcher.
 Cordero played in Major League Baseball (MLB) for the Montreal Expos / Washington Nationals and Seattle Mariners.
-He currently serves as the Head Softball Coach at Iolani School in Honolulu, HI.

 Cordero's best season was in 2005, when he was an All-Star and won the Rolaids Relief Man Award.
-During the period of 2005–2007, he recorded 113 saves, second most in the National League behind Trevor Hoffman's 131.
+From 2005 to 2007, he recorded 113 saves, second most in the National League behind Trevor Hoffman's 131.

 Biography

 College years

 At age 18, Cordero was drafted by the San Diego Padres in the 26th round of the 2000 MLB draft, but he chose to enroll at Cal State Fullerton, where he was a standout reliever.
 With an ERA of under 1.83 he made the 1st team All-America Freshman team and was selected to the Big West All-Conference team, the latter of which he repeated in each of his next two years.
 In 2003, he was the Fullerton Regional MVP (College World Series), and then was drafted by the Expos in the 1st round (20th overall).